-If you have drunk Pachamama Cocoa, or tasted another 100% cocoa, then you have also experienced the well-being and "feel-good" feeling cocoa gives in the body about 20 minutes after you have taken your first sip or bite.
+If you have drinking Pachamama Kakao, or tasted another 100% cacao, then you have also experienced the well-being and "feel-good" effect cacao gives you in about 20 minutes after you have taken your first sip or bite.

-Maybe you have experienced becoming more relaxed, a special calm and feeling of profit and focus comes over you?
+Maybe you have experienced becoming more relaxed, a special calm and feeling of excessive energy and focus comes over you?
 Maybe you have an experience of a "natural high" flowing through your body?

-These experiences with cocoa are due to the scientifically proven so-called "bliss chemicals" of which pure cocoa contains a large number.
+These experiences with cacao are due to the scientifically proven so-called "bliss chemicals" of which pure cacao contains a large number.

-Below I have listed some of them, so you have an easy overview of which both health and mood-promoting substances you enrich your body and your brain with by drinking cocoa.
+Below are listed some of them, so you have an easy overview of which both health and mood-promoting substances you enrich your body and your brain with by drinking cacao.

-How does cocoa affect the brain and body?
+How does cacao affect the brain and body?

-The word ananda means in Sanskrit: bliss, enjoyment, joy, and is known as cocoa's natural "Bliss chemical" because it is released when we are well.
+The word ananda means in Sanskrit: bliss, enjoyment, joy, and is known as cacao´s natural "Bliss chemical" because it is released when we are feeling well.

-Anandamide (or n-arachidonoylethanolamine) is a neurotransmitter found naturally in the human brain - and in cocoa - as the only two sites.
+Anandamide (or n-arachidonoylethanolamine) is a neurotransmitter found naturally in the human brain - and in cacao - as the only two places.
 Isn't that cool?

 Known as "The Love Chemical".
 When we are happy or in love, the amount of PEA in the brain increases.
 The alkaloid PEA activates neurotransmitters in certain parts of the brain, which strengthens our ability to concentrate and thus focus.
 PEA stimulates the nervous system to produce endorphins, which in addition to being the body's natural pain relief, also provide a feeling of desire, success and energy.